PerthAerospaceStudentTeam/Onboarding/README.md

 3. ADCS
 4. Mechanical
 5. Software
-6. Mission
-7. Marketing
+6. Marketing
-8. Human Resources
+7. Human Resources

 You are not limited to the projects in this repository.
 If you have any ideas about what could be most useful to do, then please take initiative to communicate with the relavent people and work on it!
 We highly encourage you to do this.
 If you express an interest to get more involved you will naturally be integrated with the team more!